Emergency preparedness for working at home

 - Who should I call or notify?

-- Your home should have working smoke and CO2 detectors
+- Your home should have working smoke alarms on every level of the home and outside every sleeping area

 - Keep a list of first aid contact numbers such as for your doctor, 911 and your supervisor